Interview with Uli Decker (ANIMA) on production and working conditions in film

 "Artistic documentary films also require openness to results to a certain extent"

-A conversation on the production and working conditions for documentary films.
+A conversation with the director of the film ANIMA – DIE KLEIDER MEINES VATERS, Uli Decker, on the production and working conditions for documentary films.

 The Bavarian Film Award (Bayerischer Filmpreis) in the documentary category was presented in mid-June at the Prinzregententheater in Munich to Uli Decker for her film ANIMA – DIE KLEIDER MEINES VATERS – congratulations!
 The film screened at the 37th DOK.fest München in the Munich Premieres series in 2022.